Whether you're newly diagnosed with diabetes or need a refresher on the

 The program is staffed

-by Registered Nurses and Dieticians who provide comprehensive and ongoing
+by Registered Nurses and Dietitians who provide comprehensive and ongoing

 education aimed at successful management of the disease.